kubernetes-sigs/cluster-api/docs/book/src/clusterctl/commands/get-kubeconfig.md

 This command prints the kubeconfig of an existing workload cluster into stdout.
 This functionality is available in clusterctl v0.3.9 or newer.

-In a case where the provider generates a separate user specific Kubeconfig, clusterctl will return provider generated Kubeconfig by default.
+In a case where the provider generates a separate user specific Kubeconfig, clusterctl will return the provider generated user Kubeconfig by default.

 ## Examples